the story of jarvis’ case

 But the judge denied this request and sent Jarvis to death row.

-He has been there since 1990, waiting for his appeal to be heard.
+He has been there since 1990, waiting for his appeals to be heard.

-Jarvis’ appeal focuses on serious charges of prosecutorial misconduct and errors of the court that prevented a fair trial and denied Jarvis the opportunity to prove his innocence.
+Jarvis’ appeals focus on serious charges of prosecutorial misconduct and errors of the court that prevented a fair trial and denied Jarvis the opportunity to prove his innocence.

 To that end, in 2005, while still waiting on his appeal, Jarvis and his team filed a habeas corpus petition in the California Supreme Court, arguing that he is entitled to a new trial because the State violated his constitutional rights in the first trial—not the least of which is new evidence showing that he was innocent yet was still convicted.